-My Brother Knights,
+Good and Worthy Brother Knights,

-Praised be Jesus Christ!
-Now and forever.
+Praised be Jesus Christ,

-My March Video for you: https://youtu.be/fdFxMMwDShY
+My video for you: https://www.youtube.com/watch?

 Raymond Sands